Melih61/python-injector/README.md

 python-injector is a app which lets you inject python code into running processes

 How to install:

-Install main.py and requirements.txt
+1. Download "main.py" and "requirements.txt"

-1. Open command prompt
+2. Open command prompt

-2. Change path  -> "cd (PATH-TO-requirements.txt)"
+3. Change path  -> "cd (PATH-TO-requirements.txt)"

-3. Then run "pip install -r requirements.txt" to install all required packages
+4. Then run "pip install -r requirements.txt" to install all required packages

-4. Run main.py
+5. Run main.py

 Pictures: